Redshift tomography of the kinematic matter dipole: Redshift selection functions

 \subsection{Examples}

 As in Sec.~\ref{sec:theory_examples}, we study the boundary terms, now defined in terms of the selection function as

 We first establish consistency with Sec.~\ref{sec:theory_boundaryterms} by considering for $W_b$ a simple top hat function as before, $W_b(z)=1$ for $z_1<z<z_2$ and $0$ otherwise.
-A derivative of a top hat returns Dirac delta functions at its edges, wherefore we find
+A derivative of a top hat returns Dirac delta functions at its edges, with which we find

 in agreement with Eq.~\eqref{eq:B_tomography}, where we assumed that the remaining boundary terms $(1+z)f_b(z)\big|_0^\infty$ vanish.

 As a second example, we consider $W_b(z)$ to be Gaussian, as would be expected if $z'$ is drawn from a Gaussian probability distribution centered on $z$ with constant variance $\sigma_z^2$ and $W_b'(z')$ is a very narrow top hat selection on $z'$, centered on $z_b$.
 Hence, with $W_b(z)\propto\exp(-(z-z_b)^2/2\sigma_z^2)$, we find